You can expect extreme highs and lows when you deliver for a gig economy app like Spark.

 The $78 order below took the driver an hour and fifty-five minutes to complete, and it had over 123 items!
 That’s a big order, but most would agree that nearly $40/hour is great for a delivery gig.

-Below, this $42 order, is an example of a great order that many drivers are likelier to see than some of the truly rare ones above.
+Below, this $42 order, is an example of a great order that you are likelier to see than some of the truly rare ones above.

 It’s also a great demonstration of the power of tips.
 Pay from Spark was only $19.98, and tips were $22.15.
 Without the tips, many drivers would skip this order.

-The highest weekly pay that we’ve seen on Spark is over $1255 in a week.
-The driver below shared the standout earnings but did not say exactly how many orders they did or how many hours that they worked.
+The highest weekly pay that we’ve seen on Spark is over $1800 in a week.
+The driver below shared their incredible earnings from a 3-month period where they never earned less than $1100 per week.

 Those results are not typical.
 With base pay close to $8 and many drivers now struggling to get frequent orders, a $1000 week is unlikely.
 But it is possible!